Essential Steps to Prepare for a Hurricane

 to transportation and clean water systems

-Evacuation Plan If you are asked to leave your home, you'll want to have a preplanned strategy that will do the thinking for you.
-Learn more about creating an evacuation plan for your family and a plan for your pet.
+- Evacuation Plan: If you are asked to leave your home, you'll want to have a pre-planned strategy that will do the thinking for you.
+Learn more about creating an evacuation plan for your family and having a plan for your pet.

 You may not be evacuated and will be able to stay home.
-However, there is a good chance you will lose electricity so plan now to deal with that probability.
+However, there is a good chance you may lose electricity so plan now to deal with that probability.

 Warning: If you live in a manufactured, mobile, trailer, or RV home, make plans to evacuate.
 These homes are not made to withstand hurricane force winds so do not attempt to shelter-in-place.